frankynoe/alx-system_engineering-devops/README.md

-script that prints the absolute path of the current directory# alx-system_engineering-devops
+go through the project of shell basics